 For example, service animals can lead their owners to any public place, including cafes and restaurants, and can only be removed if they pose a threat to others.
 Service animals can fly in the cabin of a plane next to their owner.
 In this case, the animal needs special equipment.
 There is no need for the animal to wear special equipment or service animal recognition clothing in everyday life.
 In addition, service animals can reside with their handlers and use common places in the building at no extra charge.

 To officially register your service animal, you first need to get a document from your GP.
 This paper will be proof that you have a disability.
 In addition, only a competent person in the field will be able to find out whether a service animal would be beneficial in your certain situation.

-If you already have such a evidence from a GP and you have chosen a pet, you need to get a special ID card that will confirm the status of your pet.
-You can get an ID card online by filling out a form on trusted services.
-You can also get this document at special training centers for service animals.
+If you already have such evidence from a GP and you have chosen a pet, you might order an ADA Dog ID card that will confirm the status of your pet.
+You can find some ADA paperwork and proceed order with the MyServiceAnimal registrar.